dataform-co/dataform-segment/README.md

 ### `segment_sessions`

-Sessions contain a combined view of tracks and pages from segment.
+Contains a combined view of tracks and pages from segment.
 Each session is a period of sustained activity, with a new session starting after a 30min+ period of inactivity.
 Each session contains a repeated field of records which are either tracks or pages.
 Common fields are extracted out into the top level and type specific fields are kept within two structs: `records.track` and `records.page`.

 ### `segment_users`

-Users aggregates all identifies calls to give a table with one row per user_id.
-Identify calls without only an anonymous_id are mapped to the user where possible.
+Aggregates all identifies calls to give a table with one row per user_id.
+Identify calls with only an anonymous_id are mapped to the matching user_id where possible.

 ![](https://dataform.sirv.com/dataform-segment-dag-4.png?profile=WebP)